mileshill/rivitt-wireline-stage-summary/README.md

 a stage summary.
 You can monitor and track wireline operations in real-time from the comfort the office.
 Morning reports can be generated detailing the KPIs your team needs to know.

+The screen shots below were generated using Grafana, a free open-source tool.
+You can create, change, or delete any metrics not useful to your team.
+Grafana is a simple solution for real-time viewing.

 ### Single Stage Summary
 ![Wireline Stage Summary](/static/wireline_grafana_stage.png?raw=True "Stage Summary")